 Sinkhole in process of closing

-At greater depth La Pilita becomes wider – at the depth of 45 m it is 120 m wide in north – south direction and 90 m wide in east – west direction.
+At greater depth La Pilita becomes wider – at the depth of 45 m it is 120 m wide in the north-south direction and 90 m wide in east-west direction.

 It has not always been that – earlier La Pilita has been wide also at the surface level.
 This is testified by a wide travertine rim around the sinkhole.
 This plain travertine is covered with pleasant meadow.

-Walls below the water level resemble the formations usually formed by hot mineralised springs.
+Walls below the water level resemble the formations usually formed by hot mineralized springs.
 These walls are covered with bright red, pink and green microbial mats, often hanging down like stalactites.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010